Hiring Manager Guide: Planning

 A “Talent Liaison” is a Workday security role which allows the individual to initiate HR-related transactions including hiring an employee, processing compensation changes for someone in their organization, moving an employee to another team, and initiating a termination.

-Wake Forest maintains a diverse and inclusive environment to enable all participants to contribute their full potential in pursuit of University objectives and personal success.
-With that in mind, online modules have been developed to assist in the inclusive search and selection process of faculty and staff positions.
-All hiring managers should review the Inclusive Search and Selection Process Guide as well as completing the appropriate online module in Workday within the last 12 months before engaging in the recruitment and selection process.
+Wake Forest maintains an environment that enables all participants to contribute their full potential in pursuit of University objectives and personal success.
+With that in mind, online modules have been developed to assist in the search and selection process of faculty and staff positions.
+All hiring managers should review the Search and Selection Process Guide as well as completing the appropriate online module in Workday within the last 12 months before engaging in the recruitment and selection process.

 How do I complete the required training?

-Toolkit: Check out the Inclusive Search and Selection Process Guide to learn more about how you can incorporate inclusivity in your search and selection process.
+Toolkit: Check out the Search and Selection Process Guide to learn more.

 Draft (or edit) the position description